SuperOffice/language-tools/README.md

 1. `Run&debug` -> `Core Extension`
 2. Click on the SuperOffice Icon on the right navigation bar
 3. Click 'Login' to start the authenticationflow
-    Note: This will start the Native App Flow, and you will have to follow the steps described [here](#authentication-flow-for-native-app-with-pkce)
+    Note: This will start the Native App Flow, and you will have to follow the steps described under [authentication](#authentication-flow-for-native-app-with-pkce)
 4. After authentication the tab will be populated with the scripts belonging to your tenant.
 Note: Depending if your tenant is 'cold' it could take a little while for it to be read to execute the API request that fetches all scripts.
 5. When right-clicking on a script, in the treeView, it will give you options to preview or download.
 6. When you have downloaded a script you can go back to your workspace and see the script has been created.
 If you right-click this script you will se a new menu-item, 'SuperOffice', which contains 2 execution-options: Execute and ExecuteLocally.
 Note: ExecuteLocally will launch Node and automatically attach to the process, and will start debugging the execution.

-## Other thoughts/ideas

-### Replace Treeview with webview

-Replacing the treeview with a webview will make it much more flexible to add logic/functionality.
-A webview is not restricted to the bounds of vscode, and we can create a modern design either with vanilla HTML or for instance react.
-It will also make it possible to make it more SuperOffice-like.